 Biomarker testing of the stress hormone cortisol gives an insight into adrenal fatigue, high stress-levels as well as irregularities of the Hypothalamic Pituitary Adrenal (HPA) axis.
 Using scientifically validated methods quantifying hormone imbalances, Persometrics calculates early predictors of stress-related illnesses such as burnout.
 We therefore recommend testing for cortisol imbalances for anyone who undergoes high levels of stress in their personal or professional life, or anyone concerned with high stress levels.
 Be sure to take the stress and burnout questionnaires on this website to check if you are at risk.
 See all our Stress Profiling test-kits

 Whichever test you choose, you will receive sampling vials to your home.
-You can conveniently provide the samples of saliva, and then send these by post to our lab using the pre-paid envelope included in the package.
+You can conveniently provide the samples of saliva, and then send these by post to our lab using the envelope included in the package.
 Instead of your name, you will use a randomly generated anonymous code, so that there is no risk of sensitive data getting into the wrong hands should something happen to your shipment, and you can rest assured that any link between your data and your personal information will be destroyed as soon as you have received your test results.
+Since postal services differ across countries, and since you may want to ship from a different country than that of your delivery address, you will have to get your own stamp for the return to the lab in Germany.
+However, the pack normally goes as a letter, since it is less than 2cm wide (size B5).

 Chronic stress is linked to a range of symptoms, but the impact can occur slowly without the individual realising before it’s too late.
 HPA-axis dysfunction is common after prolonged chronic stress, and research now shows that burnout is preceded by certain detectable patterns of cortisol secretion.
 Based on this research, Persometrics provides early indicators of stress-related illnesses such as burnout by the use of saliva testing in the comfort of your own home.